-The butterfly effect
+A butterfly effect

 It seems unfortunate that by choosing our engineered landscape as their home, the Silverspots have made us their arbiter.
-Yet, through the beauty of their meandering flightpath, they remind us of nature’s absolute irreverence for our rules and arguments.
-In this place, so artificial and so natural, where a single butterfly has the legal power to stop an excavator, we should know by now that it is never clear who is the arbiter of who.
+Yet, just watching the beauty of their meandering flightpath, they remind us of nature’s absolute irreverence for our rules and arguments.

 4.E.UC.110